ttricker/ttricker.github.io/backlog/website.markdown

 permalink: /
 categories: Todo
 ---

-#Website Backlogs#
-#Planned On The Next iteration#

-#Master Backlog#
+#Overview#
+I'm using this as a sprint backlog/todo area for developing this site and projects.
+Eventually, as this page grows too large, I will split these up into multiple pages and archive them.
+I was originally thinking of keeping these unpublished but seen as how rare these are to see in the wild I thought I'd keep them up.
+Someone may find them interesting or useful.

+##Website Backlogs##
+#Week 46 - 11 Nov 2013#

+- {done} add facebook comments
+- about.html - needs more information

+#Week 47#

-- Website
+- {nothing planned yet}

-   - Actually Write Content
+##Master Backlog##

+- Article: Programing matlab mex functions (C++ and matlab)
+- Article: Finish build system write up
+- Article: QtQuick js Prototyping
 - Transfer Over Resume

-  ## Content

-- about.html - still need information about me
-   - site layout
-       - add a facebook/G+ comments
-       - Projects Page
-- Build System write up
+- Article: Build System write up
-- Visual studio solution infrastructure
+- Article: Visual studio solution setup
-- Dynamic Testing - mixing static and dynamic languages
+- Article: Dynamic Testing: mixing static and dynamic languages
-- IOC & Dep Injection
+- Article: Document generation using office open XML
-- HiSLIP project
+- Project: HiSLIP project
-  - need a distributed bug tracker
+- Aquire:  need a distributed bug tracker
-- UDP hard
-  - UDP persistent peer network
+- Project: UDP hard persistent peer network
-- Document generation using office open XML